 Trains to NYC

 New York City is connected to major US cities by train, too – like Boston, Philadelphia and Washington DC.
-Although train travel in the US can be slow and expensive, short train trips from destinations on the east coast tend to be rather affordable.
+Although train travel in the US can be slow and expensive, short train trips from destinations on the east coast can be one of the ways to travel to New York cheap.
 In fact, budget travelers may find it is cheaper to fly into an alternate east coast city and take the train into NYC.

 Travel to NYC on a Budget: Packing Checklist